Employee Goal Setting: Guide, Examples and Performance Goals

 Achieving goals is a rewarding experience for everyone involved.
-However, when employees feel like they are a part of the goalsetting process, they are more likely to put in the extra effort needed to achieve great things.
-So, it's important to get your employees involved in the goal setting process.
+However, when employees feel like they are a part of the goal-setting process, they are more likely to put in the extra effort needed to achieve great things.
+So, it's important to get your employees involved in the goal-setting process.

 For example, instead of setting a goal to "improve customer service," set a goal to "increase customer satisfaction ratings by 10%."
-This provides a clear objective and metrics for company's success.
+This provides a clear objective and metrics for the company's success.

 3. Set Attainable Goals

 As the saying goes, "aim for the stars so that you can at least hit the treetops."
-It's important to set goals that are within reach but still challenging.
+It's essential to set goals that are within reach but still challenging.
 Setting overly ambitious goals can lead to frustration and failure, so make sure your team is up for the challenge.

 4. Make Goals Timely